-This track consists of a single, full-time, twelve month placement within YNHH's Behavioral Medicine Service.
+This track consists of a single, full-time, twelve-month placement within YNHH's Psychological Medicine Service.

-Two predoctoral interns will be selected into the Behavioral Medicine track for the 2013-2014 academic year.
+Two to three doctoral fellows will be selected into the Behavioral Medicine track for the 2015-2016 academic year.

 The Behavioral Medicine Service is a part of the Psychiatric Services of Yale-New Haven Hospital.
-Developed in 2008, the Behavioral Medicine Service has become a valued and integrated component of the Yale-New Haven Transplantation Center and the Smilow Cancer Hospital.
+Developed in 2008, the Behavioral Medicine Service has become a valued and integrated component of the Yale-New Haven Transplantation Center and the Smilow Cancer Hospital/Yale Cancer Center.

 The Yale-New Haven Transplantation Center (YNHTC) provides expert, comprehensive and compassionate care for adult and pediatric patients throughout the world who are candidates for organ transplantation.
 The YNHTC specializes in liver, kidney, pancreas and heart transplantation; and is the region's leader in the evaluation and treatment of advanced liver disease.

-The majority of the predoctoral intern’s clinical training occurs within the outpatient care clinics of these two programs, however, interns also have the opportunity to perform consultations and provide counseling to hospitalized patients as well.
+The majority of the doctoral fellow's clinical training occurs within the outpatient care clinics of these two programs, however, fellows also have the opportunity to perform consultations and provide psychotherapeutic services within the hospital's inpatient units as well.

 The goal of the Behavioral Medicine Service is to provide support and assistance to medical care providers and their patients so that the patient’s emotional and mental health needs can be addressed within the context of their overall medical care.
 The service operates under the premise that integrated behavioral medicine has the potential to benefit both patient and physician by improving access to behavioral health care for medically compromised individuals, improving adherence to medical treatments, targeting lifestyle and psychosocial issues effecting wellness, addressing issues of pain management, stress tolerance, addictions, coping, and by helping to prevent the development of more serious mental health disorders through early recognition and intervention.

-Interns divide their time training between the Yale-New Haven Transplant Center’s Liver Transplant program and the outpatient care clinics at Smilow Cancer Hospital.
-Within each of the medical specialties, Behavioral Medicine interns consult with medical providers and patients and psychotherapy to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
-Interns also attend and participate in a number of weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee, Melanoma Tumor Board, and the Palliative Care Interdisciplinary Team Meeting.
+Within each of the medical specialties, Behavioral Medicine fellows consult with medical providers and patients and provide evidence-based psychotherapeutic services to medically ill patients using a combination of supportive, cognitive-behavioral, and mindfulness-based therapeutic approaches.
+Fellows also attend and participate in a number of weekly multidisciplinary meetings and case conferences such as the Liver Transplant Recipient Review Committee, Liver Donor Advocacy Team, disease specific tumor board meetings, and the Palliative Care Interdisciplinary Team Meeting.

-Predoctoral interns within the Behavioral Medicine Service also have the opportunity to conduct brief neuropsychological assessments within the Psychiatric Consult-Liaison and Cardiac Surgery Services of YNHH.
+In addition to the two primary clinical services described above, fellows receive training within two minor rotations: Consult-Liaison Psychiatry and Neuropsychological Assessment.
+Within the Consult-Liaison service fellows provide consultation and ongoing bedside psychotherapy and support to hospitalized medically-ill patients.
+Doctoral fellows also have the opportunity to conduct brief neuropsychological assessments within the Psychiatric Consult-Liaison and Liver Transplant Programs to aid diagnostic understanding and patient selection.
 Most diagnostic assessments involve administering and interpreting a variety of instruments, participating in individual testing supervision, consulting with the treatment team about the implications of test results for the patient's treatment, providing feedback to the patient in consultation with the treatment team, and writing a final report.

-Predoctoral interns within the Behavioral Medicine Service also receive weekly supervised individual psychotherapy training within the Department of Psychiatry's Long Term Care Clinic.
+Doctoral fellows within the Behavioral Medicine Service also have the option to participate in a weekly supervised individual psychotherapy experience within the Department of Psychiatry's Long Term Care Clinic.

-One-half day per week of protected research time is provided to allow interns the opportunity to pursue and conduct clinical research within the Yale School of Medicine.
-Research training objectives are individually designed and achieved through an apprenticeship model where the intern works closely with a faculty mentor involved in a program of active research.
-Interns are matched with faculty mentors based on their shared interests and faculty availability.
+One-half day per week of protected research time is provided to allow fellows the opportunity to pursue and conduct clinical research within the Yale School of Medicine.
+Research training objectives are individually designed and achieved through an apprenticeship model where the fellow works closely with a faculty mentor involved in a program of active research.
+Fellows are matched with faculty mentors based on their shared interests and faculty availability.
 The faculty member serves as supervisor and role model, with the goal of integrating clinical and research skills as well as professional role identity.

 Seminars and Specialized Training

-In addition to the core didactic seminars within the Department of Psychiatry, and general hospital-based seminars, Behavioral Medicine interns also have the opportunity to attend an elective Clinical Health Psychology training seminar sponsored by the Connecticut VA Health System.
-Numerous additional didactic health and medicine related case conferences, seminars, and grand rounds are offered through the Yale-New Haven Transplantation Center and Yale Cancer Center.
-Participation in these optional activities is at the discretion of the intern and their primary advisor as their schedule permits.
+Numerous additional didactic health and medicine related case conferences, seminars, and grand rounds are offered through the Yale-New Haven Transplantation Center, Yale Cancer Center, and Yale School of Medicine.
+Participation in these optional activities is at the discretion of the fellow and their primary advisor as their schedule permits.